Carlos Santana Preview, Player Props: Brewers vs. Padres

 Carlos Santana At The Plate

-- Santana is batting .333 with two homers during his last games and is riding a five-game hitting streak.
+- Santana will look to extend his six-game hitting streak.
+He's batting .381 with one homer during his last games.

-- Santana has reached base via a hit in 69 games this season (of 116 played), and had multiple hits in 24 of those games.
+- Santana has picked up a hit in 70 of 117 games this year, with multiple hits 25 times.

-- Santana has an RBI in 41 of 116 games this year, with multiple RBI in 17 of them.
-He has also driven in three or more of his team's runs in six contests.
+- Santana has driven in a run in 41 games this season (35.0%), including 17 games with more than one RBI (14.5%).
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.